MartinPdeS/PyMieSim/README.rst

 PyMieSim
 ========

-PyMieSim is a very easy to install/use tool for extensive Mie scattering analysis.
-The scattering event is defined by a few properties as shown in the following picture:
+PyMieSim is a software designed for comprehensive Mie scattering analysis, featuring a user-friendly installation and operation process.
+The characterization of the scattering event within PyMieSim is determined by a set of specific properties, as illustrated in the subsequent figure.

-PyMieSim combines (for now) three different solver for three different scatterer type: sphere, infinite cylinders and core/shell sphere.
-The other parameter of the scattering event are defined per the light source and the detector (if needed).
-The attribute of each those "objects" is shown in the following figure.
+Currently, PyMieSim integrates three distinct solvers tailored to three different types of scatterers: spherical particles, infinite cylindrical particles, and core-shell spherical particles.
+Additional parameters governing the scattering event are contingent upon the attributes of the light source and the detector (when applicable).
+The attributes pertinent to each of these components are delineated in the ensuing figure."

 .. image:: https://github.com/MartinPdeS/PyMieSim/raw/master/docs/images/code_structure.png